 This type of data is usually continuous and based on the theoretical concept of continuous data.
 Count data is a different kind of data available which is also known as level counts of character data.
-The interest variable is a unique count here for the number of blemishes or defects per subgroups.
-These attribute charts are appropriately applicable for such discrete count data.
+The interesting variable is a unique count here for the number of blemishes or defects per subgroup.
+These attribute charts are appropriately applied for such discrete count data.

-The data can be combined into one measurement unit if the data you have contains repetitive measurements of the same unit process.
-But this is not recommended until the data contains repeating measurements of every measurement process.
+The data can be combined into one measurement unit if the data you have, contains repetitive measurements of the same unit process.
+But this is not recommended until the data includes repeating measurements of every measurement process.

-Typically, pre-summarize summarizes the process columns into standard deviations or sample means based on the size of the sample.
+Typically, pre-summarize chart summarizes the process columns into standard deviations of sample means based on the size of the sample.

-To know more about Control charts and any other Mathematics related topics, visit Byjus.com
+To know more about Control charts and any other Mathematics related topics, visit BYJU’S and register with us.